pryv/source-licenser/README.md

     ```

   - `footer`: Add license text at the end of the file.
 Comment characters can be defined.
-  - `addSibling`: Add a `LICENSE` text file at the same level as the matching file.
+  - `siblingLicenseFile`: Add a `LICENSE` text file at the same level as the matching file.
   - `json`: Add or complete fields of json files.
 (Ex: package.json)